braver/programmingfonts/blog.md

 Conceived as the "the mutant child of Comic Sans and Helvetica Neue", this is fun as a programming font can get (legally at least).
 Make no mistakes though, this isn't Comic Sans and Fantasque Sans Mono is very serious.
 The open source project has seen a great many updates throughout the year.
 Add a dash of wibbly-wobbly to make a day of debugging a bit less dreary.

-2013, github, active development
+2013, github, active development, open source, sans

 By **Jany Belluz** (2013)
 *Alias: fantasque-sans - License: SIL OFL* http://openfontlibrary.org/en/font/fantasque-sans-mono https://github.com/belluzj/fantasque-sans

 # Fifteen

 >"Fifteen is a faux bitmap font.
 This font is designed to be used as a monotype font for use in a terminal, or at a larger size, to look like an over scaled bitmap.
 It is designed for 15 pixel use.
 It is as narrow as I could make it, and works well in a 132 column terminal window."
 [...](http://openfontlibrary.org/en/font/fifteen)

 This is not just some programming font.
 It's designed like a bitmap font, but built as an outline font for maximum compatibility.
-That does however mean it only looks good at 15 pixels.
-Indeed, it seems it could not have been made any more narrow:it is supremely efficient at getting lots of code on the screen without sacrificing readability.
+That does however mean it only looks good at 15 pixels and doesn't have any true bold or italic styles.
+Indeed, it seems it could not have been made any more narrow: it is supremely efficient at getting lots of code on the screen without sacrificing readability.
 Fifteen is nearly halve the width of Cousine or Droid Sans, ideal for digging though log files.

-2013, pixel, narrow
+2013, pixel, narrow, sans

 By **James Kilfiger** (2013?)
 *Alias: fifteen - License: SIL OFL* http://openfontlibrary.org/en/font/fifteen

 # Fira Mono

-"Designed to integrate with the character of the FirefoxOS, the Fira typefaces also aim to cover the legibility needs for a large range of handsets varying in screen quality and rendering."
+> "Designed to integrate with the character of the FirefoxOS, the Fira typefaces also aim to cover the legibility needs for a large range of handsets varying in screen quality and rendering."
 [...](http://www.google.com/fonts/specimen/Fira+Mono)

+Fira was designed as the default fontface for the Firefox OS.
+A smartphone OS looking to leverage web technology to a create a more open alternative to iOS and Android.
+Like the best new fonts it's a fresh design specifically developed for on-screen usage.
+While a true italic has been ommitted, it does cover over 1100 glyphs and should basically work everywhere.
+This is no cheap free font but a true professional font by a reknowned designer.

+professional, 2013, sans

 By **Erik Spiekerman, Carois Type Design** (2013) *Alias: fira - License: SIL OFL*